jobindj/viva-workshop/docs/3-1-postprocess-jupyter-intro.md

 5. Jupyter Notebook should start to run in your webbrowser:
 ![4ac81621818059a99974ec34bfcc7fe2.png](img/4ac81621818059a99974ec34bfcc7fe2.png)

-6. click on [jupyter-notebook-viano-2020-08-18.ipynb](http://localhost:8888/notebooks/jupyter_notebook_viano_2020-08-18.ipynb) to open the exemplary notebook we have shared with you
+6. Click on [Jupyter Notebook](http://localhost:8888/notebooks/Jupyter_Notebook_Viano_internal_workshop.ipynb) to open the exemplary notebook we have shared with you

 ![7671863442da639b5ce89afc8a2c6ecb.png](img/7671863442da639b5ce89afc8a2c6ecb.png)

 7. Run the notebook - Click on "Restart and run all cells"